wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/dyn365-field-service/register-and-manage-customer-devices-with-connected-field-service/includes/3-register-iot-devices.md

 The first critical component in your company moving to a connected IoT solution is to register devices with an Azure IoT hub (both simulated and physical) and relate them to a corresponding customer asset in Connected Field Service.

-**Lab Completion Requirements**
-- After completing the exercises in this lab, you will be able to:
-- Register a simulated device with an Azure IoT Hub.
-- Identify and work with IoT devices in an Azure IoT Hub.
-- Work with and modify device rules in an Azure IoT Hub.
-- Register a physical device with the Connected Field Service solution and an Azure IoT Hub.
-(Optional)

 **Exercise 1: Register and work with a simulated device**

 **Task 1: Register a simulated device**